lukephills/sikky/README.md

 All server related tests are located inside the `test/node-tests folder`, and named with a node extension.
 E.g. `foo.node.ts`.

+`JsDOM` are used to fake DOM on the server.

-You don't have to import testing framework related files such as `Chai`, `Sinon` etc. This have been done automatically.
+**Note!** There is no need to manually import testing framework related packages such as `Chai`, `Sinon` etc. This have been done automatically.

 ## Browser testing